Azure-Samples/communication-services-java-quickstarts/CallAutomation_Live_Transcription/README.md

 |---|---------------------------------------|---|
 |sample| <table><tr><td>Java</tr></td></table> |<table><tr><td>azure</td><td>azure-communication-services</td></tr></table>|

-# Call Automation - Quick Start Sample
+# Call Live Transcription - Quick Start Sample

-This sample application shows how the Azure Communication Services  - Call Automation SDK can be used with Azure OpenAI Service to enable intelligent conversational agents.
+This sample application shows how the Azure Communication Services  - Call Automation SDK can be used generate the live transcription between PSTN calls.
-It answers an inbound call, does a speech recognition with the recognize API and Cognitive Services, uses OpenAi Services with the input speech and responds to the caller through Cognitive Services' Text to Speech.
-This sample application configured for accepting input speech until the caller terminates the call or a long silence is detected.
+It accepts an incoming call from a phone number, performs DTMF recognition, and transfer the call to agent.
+You can see the live transcription in websocket during the conversation between agent and user
 This sample application is also capable of making multiple concurrent inbound calls.
 The application is a web-based application built on Java's Spring framework.